 Singaporeans aged 65 and above with an annual home value not exceeding $21,000 will also receive a Medisave top-up, as long as they do not own multiple properties.

 When Do I Get The Payout?

 Both the regular Cash and Medisave top-ups will be paid out in August while the U-Save rebate is paid out in January, April, July and October each year.

-For GST Voucher 2017, timeline for payments are as follows.
+For GST Voucher 2018, timeline for payments is as follows.

 Having a designated bank account for the money to be credited into your account would be the most convenient way for you to receive your GSTV – Cash payout.
 This will be faster and more convenient compared to the hassle of waiting 2 additional weeks for the cheque to be mailed to you and having to cash it in at the bank.

 By default, your designated bank account would be the last account that has been used to receive payout from the government.
 If you wish to check or change the bank account, you can do so at the GST Voucher website.

 If you have already registered to receive GST Voucher payouts in the past, you do not need to do anything and will automatically receive your GST Voucher payouts this year as well.

 For those who have not signed up for the GST Voucher scheme or other government payouts, they have until Dec 31 to sign up online or through a hard copy forms at community centres.